OctaviaProject/octaviaproject.github.io/_posts/2018-7-31-Summer-Update-Two.md

 <!--more-->

-Using the program <i>Twine</i> and HTML, we started coding story-based games.
+Using the program Twine and HTML, we started coding story-based games.
 We got some help from guest teacher, Brooklyn-based product designer, Amélie Lamont.

 ![twinework](http://octaviaproject.github.io/assets/img/photos/twinework.jpg)